gravitational/gravity/docs/6.x/pack.md

       type: vxlan

 #
-# Installer section is used to customzie the installer behavior
+# Use the section below to customize the cluster installer behavior
 #
 installer:
-  # Optional end user license agreement; if specified, a user will be presented with EULA
+  # The end user license agreement (EULA).
+When set, a user will be presented with
-  # text before the start of the installation and prompted to agree with it
+  # the EULA text before the start of the installation and forced to accept it.
+  # This capability is often used when cluster images are used to distribute downloadable
+  # enterprise software.
   eula:
     source: file://eula.txt

-  # Installation flavors define the initial cluster sizes
+  # If the installation flavors are defined, a cluster user will be presented with a
+  # prompt and the cluster flavor will be selecte based on their answer.
   #
-  # Each flavor has a name and a set of server profiles, along with the number of servers for
+  # A "cluster flavor" consists of a name and a set of server profiles, along with the
-  # every profile.
+  # number of servers for every profile.
   #
-  # This manifest declares two flavors: "small" and "large", based on how many page views the
+  # The example below declares two flavors: "small" and "large", based on how many page
-  # end user desires to serve.
+  # views per second the cluster user wants to serve.
+  #
   flavors:
-    # This question will be shown during "capacity" installation step
     prompt: "How many requests per second will you need?"

     # This text will appear on the right-hand side during "capacity" step
     description: file://flavors-help.txt

-    # The default flavor will be pre-selected on the "capacity" step
+    # The default flavor
     default: small

+    # List of flavors:
     items:
-      # "small" flavor: 250 requests/second with 2 DB nodes and 3 regular nodes
       - name: "small"
         # UI label which installer will use to label this selection
-        description: "0-250 requests/sec"
+        description: "Up to 250 requests/sec"

         # This section describes the minimum required quantity of each server type (profile)
         # for this flavor:
         nodes: